wp-plugins/spider-faq/readme.txt

 =Search/Reset Button Parameters=

-4.5.10  Width.Specify the width of the Searchbutton and Reset button.
+4.5.10  Width.Specify the width of the Searchbutton and Reset button for FAQ section.

 4.5.11  Height.Specify the height of the Search button and Reset button.

 4.5.12  Background.Choose whether to have a background or not.
 If yes, select a background color.

-4.5.13  Border Style.Choose the border style of the buttons from the list.
+4.5.13  Border Style.Choose the border style of the buttons from the list for FAQ section.

 4.5.14  Border Width.Define the border width of the buttons.